-- Ice sheet modelers who are using the ECV parameters to validate and/or initialize their models, e.g. comparing modeled and observed SEC, CFL or GLL, or using the ECV parameters to constrain model parameters, e.g. constrain basal drag and ice viscosity by fitting modeled and observed IV.
+- Ice sheet modellers who are using the ECV parameters to validate and/or initialize their models, e.g. comparing modelled and observed SEC, GMB or SGL, or using the ECV parameters to constrain model parameters, e.g. constrain basal drag and ice viscosity by fitting modelled and observed IV.

 - Remote sensing scientists who are deriving volume and mass changes from satellite observations.

-- Climate and Ocean modelers, who are interested in the ice sheet component of the climate system and its interactions with other parts of the climate system, e.g. freshwater fluxes from ice sheet on shorter timescales or orographic forcing of wind patterns on longer timescales.
+- Climate and Ocean modellers, who are interested in the ice sheet component of the climate system and its interactions with other parts of the climate system, e.g. freshwater fluxes from ice sheets on shorter timescales or orographic forcing of wind patterns on longer timescales.

-- Authorities and organizations who are interested in monitoring of the ice sheets for political or practical decisions, for example hydro-power plant planning and maintenance, and information on iceberg production from calving glaciers, of specific interest to future oil- and gas exploration off Greenland.
+- Authorities and organizations who are interested in monitoring the ice sheets for political or practical decisions, for example, hydro-power plant planning and maintenance, and information on iceberg production from calving glaciers, of specific interest to future oil- and gas exploration off Greenland.